- The reality of the SAP Partnership Program is far different than what is usually presented.

 Notice how unequal the status of SAP versus its partner is.
 The partner is forbidden from mentioning SAP in any marketing material without SAP’s approval.
 Here the use of the term “SAP Group, has more powers than SAP.
 However, the SAP Group is just SAP.
 The latter part of the clause fundamentally contradicts the implied equality of the first sentence of the clause.

-With this single clause, I would immediately call into question the ethics of the company that would set forth such a clause.
+With this single clause, I would immediately call into question the company’s ethics that would set forth such a clause.

 We have repeatedly been told that SAP must approval all mentions of SAP by the partner.
 The partner is provided with strong negative reinforcement when they market in any way that positions their product as competitive to SAP’s products.
 And this is done to even the largest software vendors.

-Observe, this is the clause that, along with the next, that is used to enforce this control.
+Observe, this is the clause that, along with the next, is used to enforce this control.

 SAP Logo and Other Mentions of SAP